NelminDev/NDCore/usage/menu/SimpleMenu.md

 ## Best Practices

-- Extend SimpleMenu for most use cases to reduce boilerplate code
+- Remember that SimpleMenu is abstract and must be extended
-- Override onSetItems() to set up your menu items
+- Always implement the abstract onSetItems() method in your subclass
+- Choose the appropriate constructor based on your title needs (String or Component)
 - Use ItemBuilder to create visually consistent menu items
 - Keep click handlers simple and focused
 - Consider using constants for slot positions to improve readability